-$\mathcal{D}\mathcal{D}$ I find fulfillment in being able to assist people, save lives, and minimize the potential health complications resulting from accidents.
+$\sqrt[n]{2}$ I find fulfillment in being able to assist people, save lives, and minimize the potential health complications resulting from accidents.
 Nurse, with 2 years of professional experience

-$\mathcal{D}\mathcal{D}$ I gained extensive knowledge on proper patient lifting and movement, as well as the care provided upon arrival and how to respond to emergencies.
+$\sqrt[n]{}$ I gained extensive knowledge on proper patient lifting and movement, as well as the care provided upon arrival and how to respond to emergencies.

 This training is particularly invaluable, considering the potential involvement in rescue operations during construction disasters where immediate medical assistance is crucial.

 Health Officer, with 18 years of professional experience

 Didactics-focused feedback, as the name of the category suggests, is centered around teaching methods and trainers' professionalism.
-8 respondents (20%) provided feedback of the kind.
-Here, are some of the examples:
+8 respondents (20%) provided feedback of this kind as shown in the examples below:

-$\mathcal{D}\mathcal{D}$ The training introduced me to new and crucial knowledge.
+ablaThe training introduced me to new and crucial knowledge.
 It was highly practical, with active hands-on practice sessions during the training.
 The trainers were exceptional, contributing to the overall positive learning environment.

-$\mathcal{D}\mathcal{D}$ I'm satisfied because they provide theoretical knowledge on procedures and allow us to practice hands-on, applying the lessons we learned.
+∇ I'm satisfied because they provide theoretical knowledge on procedures and allow us to practice hands-on, applying the lessons we learned.

-Emergency Medical Technician, with 2 months of professional experience

-$\mathcal{D}\mathcal{D}$ The trainers were both professional and friendly, with firsthand experience in the emergency field.
+Emergency Medical Technician, with 2 months of professional experience ablaThe trainers were both professional and friendly, with firsthand experience in the emergency field.
 The training materials provided were excellent, contributing to a highly practical and beneficial learning experience.